 - Outlet and switch covers

 Some of these leaks can be found yourself with simple tools on a windy day.
 Start by lighting a stick of incense or a candle, and watch closely as you pass the smoke or flames by a potential leak.
 If the movement of the smoke or flame becomes erratic, you may have found an air leak.
 This will not find all the problem spots, however, especially in the roof where you should consider hiring someone from the Roofer’s Guild to help ensure it is patched fully.
 For the best results, a professional energy audit is recommended.
 Using tools like blower door tests and thermal imaging, the energy audit can help to find areas in your home that have air leaks or that lack insulation.
-Once the test is over, the professional performing it can also give you useful adivce about solving any problems that were found, such as performing a window repair or replacement, using a replacement window Denver based company, or other locations depending on which state you reside in.
+Once the test is over, the professional performing it can also give you useful advice about solving any problems that were found, such as performing a window repair or replacement, using a replacement window Denver based company, or other locations depending on which state you reside in.
 They might also give you some advice on the type of doors such as exterior fiberglass doors that may be able to help keep your home insulated.

 Sealing Air Leaks